jwoods943/sso-config-generator/README.md

 Before proceeding you should have information from the customer, outlined in the playbook.

+You run the tool by running sso_config_tool.py, and then following the on screen instructions, also detailed below.

 ## Azure supplemental KBA
 https://aura.support.neo4j.com/hc/en-us/articles/20575468736147
 ## Azure ID Token